 NEET 2026 Preparation

 NEET preparation must be started by candidates at least two years in advance, since the NEET syllabus involves chapters and topics of both Class 11 and Class 12.
 However, a student who has gained overall subject and conceptual knowledge of Physics, Chemistry and Biology can start their full-fledged NEET preparation a year before the exam, which is right after starting their Class 12.
+Owing to the common syllabus, students can follow the same preparation strategy for the Board exams and other entrance exams like CUET UG.
 Here we bring some tips to prepare for the NEET 2026 exam.

-- Know the NEET exam pattern and structure thoroughly – The first and foremost method of NEET preparation is to be abreast with the exam pattern and structure.
+- Know the NEET exam pattern and structure thoroughly – The first and foremost method of NEET preparation is to know the exam pattern.
 While the NEET exam pattern is given above, students are also advised to go through previous years’ NEET question papers to get a thorough idea of the exam structure.

 - Analyse strengths and weaknesses – It is very important to assess one’s strengths and weaknesses to prepare properly.
 Based on the analysis, one should plan the preparation strategy to improve the weak areas and revise the strong areas to not lose guard on the same.

-- Practice – Along with preparation, it is important to practice from various sources such as NEET mock tests (full length and sectional), solving previous years’ NEET question papers, test series, etc.
+- Practice – Along with preparation, it is important to practice from various sources such as NEET mock tests (full-length and sectional), solving pas NEET question papers, test series, etc.

 - Make a timetable - To maintain a disciplined approach, it is important to create a timetable and stick to it.
 The timetable should include your daily routine and a slated time period, including going to school/college, personal and other daily activities, subject-wise study or revision timing, and time to solve previous year NEET question papers, mock tests, etc.